jamesjnadeau/addisoncountyfielddays/content/exhibits/Draft_Horse_Show.md

    All breeds combined.

    Prizes: $50, $40, $25, $20, $10, $5
-8. ### Dry Mares,
+8. ### Dry Mares, 3 and over.

    Entry Fee: $5.00

-   3 and over.
    All breeds combined.

    Prizes: $50, $40, $25, $20, $10, $5
-9. ### Mares, 3 and over
+9. ### Mares, Haflinger and Pony Drafts - All Ages

    Entry Fee: $5.00

-   Haflinger and Pony Drafts.
-All ages

    Prizes: $50, $40, $25, $20, $10, $5
 10. ### Senior Champion Mare.
 All breeds combined.